Navigating the CSCS Green Card Process While on Universal Credit

 • Total flexibility – Study when it suits you.

-• Affordable pricing – Safe2Site’s courses are budget-friendly and designed for jobseekers.
+• Affordable pricing – Courses are designed with job seekers in mind.

-• Support when you need it – Their customer support team is available if you have questions during the course.
+• Support when you need it – Help is available throughout your learning journey.

 Here are a few quick tips to make sure you get the most from the process:

-• Use your new qualification to stand out – Having your CSCS Green Card already in hand shows employers that you’re ready to start straight away.
+• Use your qualification to stand out – Having your CSCS Green Card ready shows employers you’re work-ready.

-The CSCS Green Card process while on Universal Credit might feel overwhelming at first, but it doesn’t have to be.
-With help from your Jobcentre advisor and trusted online training providers like COSAC, you can take real, practical steps toward employment in construction.
+The CSCS Green Card process, while on Universal Credit, might feel overwhelming at first, but it doesn’t have to be.
+With support from your Jobcentre advisor and trusted providers like COSAC, you can take practical steps toward employment in construction.

 Take that first step today.
-Speak to your advisor, enrol in your course, and get your CSCS Green Card sorted.
-A new career in construction could be closer than you think.
+Speak to your advisor, enrol in your course, and get your CSCS Green Card sorted – a career in construction could be closer than you think.

 Share